-WARNING Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
 Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
-It could also be used to alert against
+It could also be used to alert against unsafe practices.

 NOTICE:

 Indicates a situation that could result in equipment or property-damage only accidents.